PHT-Medic/documentation/docs/cord_demo/cord_demo.md

 1. Download and install our offline tool.
 2. Load the private keys.
+3. Train submission
-3. Define your FHIR query to be executed (see section below).
+   1. Define your FHIR query to be executed (see section below).
-4. Define your analysis (see section below).
+   2. Define your analysis (see section below).
-5. Submit your code (see section below).
+   3. Submit your code (see section below).
+4. Run the train.
-6. Decrypt results.
+5. Decrypt results.

 ### Step 1 - Preliminaries